kbruggeling/webshop-react-course/step2.md

   )
 }
 ```
-\* More accurately, it needs to return a React element.
-Typing some HTML will be recognized as a React element.
+\* This is actually JSX, a more strict form of html which React uses, we'll see the differences later.

 ### Adding the component
 We can now use this component anywhere in our project.
 As it is reusable, we could add it to every single page of our project.
 However, if we want it on every page, it would be very inefficient to have to add that on every page ourselves.
-In addition, our webpage would then also have to render the navigation item again for every page, which would be very inefficient.
+In addition, our webpage would then have to render the navigation item again for every page, which would be very inefficient.

 The `layout.tsx` page is perfect for components that we want to keep between pages.
-The layout is rendered once, and stays there when navigating between pages.
+It is rendered once, and stays there when navigating between pages.
 Let's add our `Navigation` component here.

-In the `app/layout.tsx` file you will find a `{children}` variable.
+In the `app/layout.tsx` file you will find a `{children}`* variable.
 This is where child pages of the layout will be rendered.
 In other words, every page that uses this layout will be rendered in this spot inside the layout.
 Let's add our `Navigation` component above it.
-Also put the `{children}` inside of a `<div>` with `classname="mt-16 w-full justify-items-center"`
+Also put the `{children}` inside of a `<div>` with `classname="mt-16 w-full justify-items-center"`.
+This is important for layout reasons :)
 ```tsx
 ...
 <html lang="en">